EOY Cosplay Festival

-EOY Cosplay Festival is a Japanese pop-cultural arts event that is non-profit and fan-run multigenre convention featuring anime, cosplay, doujin works, subculture fashion and Japanese pop music held in Singapore.
+EOY Music, Comics & Arts Festival is a Japanese pop-cultural arts event that is non-profit and fan-run multigenre convention featuring anime, cosplay, doujin works, subculture fashion and Japanese pop music held in Singapore.
 From 2012 to 2017, it was a free public event.

 Its highlights include the hundreds of cosplayers who visit each year, generous opportunities for cosplay photography, guest performances by Japanese celebrities, music and dance performances by home-grown talents, artwork exhibitions and booths selling anime merchandise and personal artworks.

 Alongside the annual events, EOY also partners related organisations to hold periodic events and performances related to anime, cosplay and music.
 Notable ones include the Singapore Silver Cosplay Club cosplay competition, Walk for Our Children (Singapore Children's Society), TAO “Art of Drum”, Liang Court Anime Week, Bon Japan Theme Cafes, SGCafe Maid and Butler Cafe and Marie Digby's Your Love Asia Tour.

 History

 EOY was first organized by Miyuki Animation Club (MAC).
 MAC was a then-club under Fengshan Community Centre.
 The Shiro Tsubasa Anime Club took over the management of the event until 2008.

 From 2009, EOY has been run by EOY LLP.

 In 2012, EOY made a shift from the typical paid indoor convention model to a public festival in the open that was free.
 EOY Cosplay Festival 2012 was held in Marina Barrage and attained a huge jump in attendance from 4000 in 2011 to over 10,000 in 2012.
 In 2013, the attendance was doubled to 20,000.